Can Lyme Disease Cause a Rash? Skin Findings, Spots, and Lesions

 Can Lyme disease cause spots or lesions on the skin?

+Yes.
 Lyme disease may cause skin findings described as spots, patches, or lesions.
-The most important feature is often expansion over time, especially after possible tick exposure.
+One of the most important clues is that an erythema migrans rash gradually expands over time, particularly after possible tick exposure.

 Can Lyme disease occur without a rash?

 Yes.
-Some patients never notice a rash, and others may miss it because it is faint, hidden, or mistaken for another skin problem.
+Some patients never notice a rash, while others may miss it because it is faint, hidden, or mistaken for another skin problem.

 When should a Lyme disease rash be evaluated?